jdaly13/01_darts/README.md

 This application is meant to score '01' games in dart anywhere from 101 to 1001

+3 main files are index.html, style.css, scripts.js

-Dependecies include a reset.css, jQuery 1.7 and above, colorbox.js (jquery modal plugin)
+Dependecies include reset.css, jQuery 1.7 and above, colorbox.js (jquery modal plugin), and of course html in index.html

 Compatible Browsers are recent versions of FF and Chrome (IE doesn't allow contenteditalbe attribute on table cells directly would need to amend)